studentutu/Tilia.UnityUI/README.md

 - When using Unity Event Triggers -> pointers will always perform their separate OnEnter/OnExit -> so please see Unity Event Triggers usage script
 - All input fields must hide soft keyboard and hide mobile input.
 There is no default keyboard in this package.
 Please Use Custom one.
 - When using input fields -> VR + Input Field Caret is not working properly.
 Make sure to use custom caret.
 Example See here -> https://gist.github.com/studentutu/714d78ad6cebfe147bfa852fb7046a90
+- for using custom UI 3d graphics cast layers - change VRTK4_3DGraphicRaycaster BlockingMask layer as well as layers on the target canvases.
+See here : ![Vrtk3DCasts]

 ## Getting Started